nojes/laravel-employees/README.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE)

-This package for employee management for Laravel Framework.
+This package for employee management on Laravel Framework.

 ## Installation